-Republicans move ahead with funding bill vote
+Republicans scramble to try to avert government shutdown

 But others are under pressure from their liberal base who mobilized when lawmakers voted for a short-term spending bill last time around.

-Sen. Brian Schatz, a Democrat from Hawaii, said he had doubts about voting for another short-term CR while Sen. Patrick Leahy, a Vermont Democrat, remained vague about what his plans were.

-"I would hope we'd have something everybody has agreed to," Leahy said.
-"I would hope the President and Republican leaders wouldn't want to humiliate themselves by not going forward with what we agreed to."
+Several Democrats who voted for the last continuing resolution including both senators from Virginia and New Mexico announced in the past 24 hours that they would vote against this current proposal.

-Others are just tired of the whole exercise: Congress using short-term spending bills to kick the can down the road only to return to do it again a month later.
+Others say they are just tired of the whole exercise: Congress using short-term spending bills to kick the can down the road only to return to do it again a month later.

 "I'm just tired of voting for CRs," said Sen. Angus King, an independent from Maine.

-Note: This story has updated with additional developments and will continue to update throughout Thursday.